d3vhackz/BTL1/04-digital-forensics/05-evidence-handling-and-integrity.md

 ---

-## Chain of Custody
+## Maintaining the Chain of Custody

 The **Chain of Custody** is a crucial process that documents the chronological history of evidence.
-It ensures the integrity of evidence by tracking who handled it, when, and for what purpose, from the moment of collection to its presentation in court.
+It ensures integrity by tracking who handled the evidence, when, and for what purpose, from collection to court presentation.
+A broken chain can render evidence inadmissible.

-A broken chain of custody can lead to evidence being dismissed, as it introduces doubt about whether the evidence was tampered with.

-### Maintaining the Chain of Custody
+### Key Components of the Chain of Custody
-1.  **Integrity Hashing**: Before handling any evidence, calculate its hash value (e.g., SHA256).
-After creating a forensic copy, hash the copy.
-The two hashes must match exactly to prove the copy is identical.
-Use at least two different hash algorithms (e.g., MD5 and SHA256) to guard against hash collisions.
+1.  **Integrity Hashing**: Before analysis, calculate a hash of the original evidence.
+After creating a forensic copy, hash the copy and verify that the values match exactly.
+2.  **Using Write-Blockers**: A **write-blocker** is a hardware or software tool that ensures a storage device can only be read from, preventing any accidental modification by the operating system during examination.
+Hardware write-blockers are the preferred standard as they operate independently of the OS.
-2.  **Forensic Copies**: Always work on a verified forensic copy (a bit-by-bit image) of the original evidence.
-The original should be securely stored and left untouched.
+3.  **Working from a Forensic Copy**: Analysis should always be performed on a verified bit-for-bit copy (a forensic image) of the original evidence, which should be kept securely stored and untouched.
-3.  **Secure Storage**: Physical evidence should be stored in anti-static, tamper-evident bags.
-Faraday cages may be used to block wireless signals.
-All evidence must be kept in a secure, access-controlled location.
-4.  **Documentation**: Every interaction with the evidence must be logged on a Chain of Custody form.
-This includes who accessed it, when, where, and why.
+4.  **Documentation**: Every action must be meticulously documented on a Chain of Custody form.
+As the saying goes: "If you didn’t write it down, it didn’t happen."

+---

+## Hashing for Evidence Integrity

+A **hash** is a unique digital fingerprint of a file or data set, generated by a one-way mathematical function.
+Any change to the input data, no matter how small, results in a completely different hash value.

+-   **Common Algorithms**: MD5, SHA1, and **SHA256 (the modern standard)**.
+-   **Purpose**: Hashing is the primary method for verifying that evidence has not been altered.
+-   **Mitigating Collisions**: While rare, a hash collision (where two different inputs produce the same hash) is possible with older algorithms like MD5.
+To guard against this, it is best practice to use at least two different hashing algorithms (e.g., MD5 and SHA256) for verification.

+### Gathering Hashes in Practice
+-   **Windows (PowerShell)**:
+    ```powershell
+    # Default is SHA256
+    Get-FileHash C:\path\to\file.exe

+    # Specify other algorithms
+    Get-FileHash C:\path\to\file.exe -Algorithm MD5
+    Get-FileHash C:\path\to\file.exe -Algorithm SHA1
+    ```
+-   **Linux (Terminal)**:
+    ```bash
+    # For files
+    md5sum <file>
+    sha1sum <file>
+    sha256sum <file>

+    # For text strings
+    echo -n "some_text" | md5sum
+    ```

+---

+## The Order of Volatility

+Volatile evidence is data that can be lost when a system is powered down.
+To prevent data loss, evidence must be collected in order from **most volatile to least volatile**, as outlined in **IETF RFC 3227**.

+1.  **Registers & Cache**: CPU data is extremely volatile and constantly changing.
+This is the first data to be lost.
+2.  **Memory (RAM)**: Contains running processes, active network connections, encryption keys, and other live system data.
+This is lost when power is cut.
+3.  **Network State**: Includes the ARP cache and routing tables.
+4.  **Running Processes**: Information about what programs are currently executing.
+5.  **Disk (HDD and SSD)**: Data stored on drives is considered non-volatile but can be altered by a running OS or destroyed by SSD maintenance functions (TRIM/Garbage Collection).
+6.  **Remote Logging and Monitoring Data**: Data stored on a separate logging server.
+7.  **Physical Configuration & Archival Media**: Items that change slowly or are stored offline, such as network diagrams and backups on USB drives or tapes.
+This is the least volatile evidence.

 [⬆️ Back to Digital Forensics](./README.md)